 - 1. In the left panel, click on Directions - 2.
-Type in an address of your choice (such as your home address) or follow along with me: 789 Yonge Street - 3.
-Let's look at the results again, you will see: - Several recommended routes with distance with travel time estimates - Detailed descriptions for the routes - Slow travel stretches on the roads may be marked in yellow or red - Filters for travel by car, transit, biking, walking, etc., - The opportunity to change the time/date of travel, etc., - 4.
-Take a few minutes to explore and click, zoom in and out with the scroll wheel on your mouse! - 5.
-Click on the X next to your directions addresses to close this window and return to your main map.
+Type in an address of your choice (such as your home address) or follow along: 789 Yonge Street - 3.
+Let's look at the results again, you will see: - Several recommended routes with distance and travel time estimates (by car, transit, walking, biking, etc.,) These are also filters! - Detailed descriptions for the routes - Slow travel stretches on the roads may be marked in yellow or red - Options for travel by car, transit, biking, walking, etc., - The opportunity to change the time/date of travel - And more...

+4. Take a few minutes to explore and click

+5. Click on the X next to your directions addresses to close this window and return to your main map.